-- a) Excessive multi-broker/intermediaries - b) Lack of experience and expertise - c) Lack of understanding of maritime law - d) Failure to comprehend interconnective nature of maritime contracts - e) Maritime Insurance training is essential and building upon the knowledge and expertise via proper mandates is imperative. - f) Understanding and utilization of insurance provisions in all international cargo movements can only be achieved if EXIM cargo associations are given a set of guidelines to adhere to. - g) Currently 18% GST on Insurance makes competition more difficult for Indian Insurance Companies a) Review of Existing Systems
+- a) Excessive multi-broker/intermediaries. - b) Lack of experience and expertise. - c) Lack of understanding of maritime law. - d) Failure to comprehend interconnective nature of maritime contracts. - e) Maritime Insurance training is essential and building upon the knowledge and expertise via proper mandates is imperative. - f) Understanding and utilization of insurance provisions in all international cargo movements can only be achieved if EXIM cargo associations are given a set of guidelines to adhere to. - g) Currently 18% GST on Insurance makes competition more difficult for Indian Insurance Companies.